qwaneu/qwaneu.github.io/_posts/2023-01-12-productivity-is-systemic.md

 happens in agile organizations is focusing on the effort spent, like story points.
-Gojko Adzic writes about this in [The Play, the points, and the biggest lie in software](https://gojko.net/2021/01/11/the-play-the-points-the-lie.html) (measuring productivity is hard, measuring value delivered is even harder)
+Gojko Adzic writes about this in [The Play, the points, and the biggest lie in software](https://gojko.net/2021/01/11/the-play-the-points-the-lie.html) Measuring productivity is hard, measuring value delivered is even harder.

 ## Productivity is (mostly) a property of the system